aymericzip/intlayer/docs/en-GB/content_declaration/get_started.md

 - `.content.mjs`
 - `.content.cjs`

-The application will search for files that match the `./src/*_/_.content.{ts,tsx,js,mjs,cjs}` glob pattern by default.
+The application will search for files that match the `./src/**/*.content.{ts,tsx,js,jsx,mjs,cjs}` glob pattern by default.

 These default extensions are suitable for most applications.
-However, if you have specific requirements, refer to the content extension customisation guide for instructions on how to manage them.
+However, if you have specific requirements, refer to the [content extension customization guide](https://github.com/aymericzip/intlayer/blob/main/docs/en/configuration.md#content-configuration) for instructions on how to manage them.

 For a full list of configuration options, visit the configuration documentation.